 Foreign-Trade Zones News

-- received a notification of proposed production activity at the Patheon Puerto Rico Inc. facility within FTZ 7 in Manati, PR, where Patheon already has authority to produce certain pharmaceutical products, to add a finished product and foreign-status materials and components to the scope of authority (comments due by Sept.
-23)
+- authorized an expansion of production authority at the Traxys Cometals USA LLC facility within FTZ 158 in Burnsville, Miss., where Traxys already had authority to produce high-grade manganese and aluminum alloying agents, to add a finished product and a foreign-status material or component to the scope of authority